-- (1) Wash promptly if skin contact is made with any chemical, regardless of corrosivity.
-Use emergency eyewash or shower when appropriate. - (2) Wear appropriate eye protection at all times. - (3) Mouth Pipetting is forbidden; use suction bulbs or other pipetting devices.

-- (4) Eating, drinking, and the application of cosmetics is forbidden in areas where hazardous chemicals are used and shall be done only in welldefined designated areas. - (5) Do not store food in the same refrigerator with chemicals, biohazards, or radioactive materials.
+- Wash promptly if skin contact is made with any chemical, regardless of corrosivity.
+Use emergency eyewash or shower when appropriate. - Wear appropriate eye protection at all times. - Mouth Pipetting is forbidden; use suction bulbs or other pipetting devices. - Eating, drinking, and the application of cosmetics is forbidden in areas where hazardous chemicals are used.
+Food, drink and cosmetics are prohibited in the laboratory.